yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-RADIUS-and-Multi-Factor-Authentication.md

 This will allow the user to enter a username and password when initiating the VPN connection.
 These credentials will be authenticated against the IBM Verify Saas directory and this should result in a challenge request on the IBM Verify Mobile app.
-The 'wait=60' will allow the plugin to wait for a response from the user.
+The 'wait=60' will allow the plugin to wait for a response from the user which has to respond to the challenge using the IBM Verify App on his phone.

 If you prefer to use an TOTP challenge instead, you can modify the RADIUS configuration file on Windows (IBMRadiusConfig.json) and set the 'auth-method' to 'password-and-totp'.
 Then you can open the client VPN connection and use '123456:password' instead of the normal password.